RSS About

 Notice how the area actually shown on screen only covers 20×18 tiles of the 32×32 background map.

-In essence, we’re only going to adjust the offsets we compute for the Fetcher each frame by mixing in some extra parameters that can be user-defined in code.
+In essence, we’re only going to adjust the offsets we compute for the Fetcher each frame by mixing in some extra parameters that can set by Game Boy code.

-In the Game Boy, that extra parameter is SCY, the PPU’s vertical scrolling register.
+In the Game Boy, one of those parameters is SCY, the PPU’s vertical scrolling register.
 Quoting the Pan Docs again:

 FF42 – SCY – Scroll Y (R/W)